 ‘We are Centuries old and decades new’.
-Learn about The RLC’s Forming Corps.
+Learn about The RLC’s Forming Corps and their associations.

 The RLC was formed on 5 April 1993 from the amalgamation of the Royal Corps of Transport, the Royal Army Ordnance Corps, the Royal Pioneer Corps, the Army Catering Corps and the Postal and Courier Branch of the Royal Engineers.
 Our antecedents had a tradition of service to the Army and the Crown stretching back hundreds of years.